-My work day often consists of sitting in front of a keyboard, mashing my palms into the keys and hoping something legible comes out as a result.
-I have Teams or Zoom meetings with my colleagues, customers, prospective customers and technology partners, but for the most part, I don’t need to travel ordinarily.
+It’s similar to the company car that I don’t have.
+Let me explain.
+My workday often consists of sitting in front of a keyboard, mashing my palms into the keys, and hoping something legible comes out as a result.
+I have Teams or Zoom meetings with my colleagues, customers, prospective customers, and technology partners, but for the most part, I don’t need to travel ordinarily.

-It’s worth keeping in mind that like car rental companies, nobody is running a cloud business as a charity, and of course there’s some margin in there somewhere.
+It’s worth keeping in mind that like the car rental companies, nobody is running a cloud business as a charity, and of course there’s some margin in there somewhere.
 I just need to weigh up which option is more cost-effective for me, or my workloads.

-“As the expense of running a workload in public cloud increases, does the value of the workload increase?
+- “As the expense of running a workload in public cloud increases, does the value of the workload increase?
 If not, it probably shouldn’t be in public cloud.”

-“Should an application that doesn’t have unlimited value be put in a place that has unlimited scale and spend?”
+- “Should an application that doesn’t have unlimited value be put in a place that has unlimited scale and spend?”

 Take a moment to consider that second one.
 That sounds like a pretty wise question to ask when considering a workload for public cloud, if you ask me.